We use cookies. If you continue to use this website, you accept our Data Policy. There you can deactivate the cookies at any time.

 The “Observatory of Light” has become a wonderful yet temporary locus, where architecture and art have merged solely for the purpose of light to reign.

-Founded in 2014, re-launched in 2019 – by Nel-Olivia Waga.
-It is an international luxury lifestyle blog, that features stories under the aspect of a conscious mindset.
+Founded in 2014, re-launched in 2019, by Nel-Olivia Waga.
+HER/etiquette is an international luxury lifestyle blog, that features curated stories coming from a conscious mindset.
 It collaborates with leading brands and specialists who share the idea of generating a positive impact in the world.
-Based in Zurich and London, it covers local hotspots and global trends around sustainability, innovation, well-being, health, beauty, travel, time, art, business and charity.
+Based in Zurich, we cover local hotspots and global trends around sustainability, innovation, well-being, health, beauty, travel, time, art, business and philantropy.

 Nel-Olivia Waga is the Founder & Publisher of HER/etiquette.
 She is a Brand Consultant, an Author and Entrepreneur, most passionate about well-being, travel, nature and art.
 Her work can regularly be seen in her column on FORBES.
-Her consultancy YMPACT LAB, creates innovative marketing projects for luxury brands based on passion, purpose and sustainable impact.
+Her consultancy YMPACT LAB, creates innovative projects for luxury brands based on passion, purpose and sustainable impact.

 #ConsciousLuxury is the theme of HER/etiquette.
 We combine luxury lifestyle with consciousness.
 Each story we share, is underlined with values.
 The purpose and innovation of the brands we collaborate with, are as important to us, as their initiatives towards ethical craftsmanship, sustainability, holistic health and social responsibility.

-This is our first step in contributing to the global movement of creating a more positive impact in the world – and in you.
+This is our first step towards contributing to the global movement of creating a more positive impact within our community and beyond.

-Paid Partnership With Amazon
+Paid partnership with Amazon